The Meiji Shrine is the most important and popular

 Tours & Tickets

-There's much to see in bustling Tokyo and this full-day tour is the perfect introduction to the city's sights.
-You'll visit Japan's most famous Shinto shrine, ...
+Discover the highlights of Tokyo on a full-day guided tour, the perfect introduction to the city.
+Visit Meiji Shrine, Japan's most famous Shinto shrine, stroll ...
 Read more

 Duration: 8 hours 30 minutes (approx.)